ibmresilient/resilient-community-apps/fn_twilio/README.md

 ## Prerequisites:
 ```
-resilient version 30 or later
+Resilient version 33 or later
-resilient_circuits version 33 or later
+resilient_circuits version 32 or later
 twilio version 6.21.0 or later
 ```

 ## app.config settings
-This package requires that it is installed on a RHEL platform and that the resilient-circuits application is running.
+This package requires that it is installed on an Integrations server (preferably a RHEL platform) and that the resilient-circuits application is running.
 Install this package with `pip install`, or `python setup.py install`.
 To set the config values in the app.config file with a new resilient instance run `resilient-circuits config -c` or use `config -u` to append to an existing app.config file.